nethesem/ArcticSlime/README.md

 Arctic Slime is inspired by Frozen Slime, designed to be a PCB-based tracker that does not require a case, but addresses the main drawbacks of Frozen.
 Arctic aims to take advantage of the Li-Ion cell as a way of ditching integrated charging, reducing the number of components and making the charging process as simple as slapping the cells into external chargers.
 The 14500 (size of a AA) cell is significantly smaller than an 18650, making the overall design extremely simple and compact.

- - Compact deisn around C3 SuperMini
+ - Compact design around C3 SuperMini
  - Compatible with common BMI and 'official' BNO IMUs
  - Diode protection and Batt Level Sense
  - 50mm strap loops to fit common cargo straps